-Based on Government of Uzbekistan (2017) Based on National Development and Reform Commission, Ministry of Foreign Affairs, and Ministry of Commerce of the People's Republic of China (2015).
+- Based on Government of Uzbekistan (2017)

-Annex: Uzbekistan's Development Priorities and BRI Cooperation Priorities
+Based on National Development and Reform Commission, Ministry of Foreign Affairs, and Ministry of Commerce of the People's Republic of China (2015).

-Uzbekistan's Development Priorities BRI Cooperation Priorities Science Support for scientific and innovative activities.
-Increasing cooperation in science and technology, establish ing joint labs (or research centers) and international technolog transfer centers, promoting sci-tech personnel exchanges, coop erating in tackling key sci-tech problems, and working together t improve sci-tech innovation capability.
-Encouraging think tanks in the countries along the Belt and Road to jointly conduct research and hold forums.
-Protection of Environment Mitigation of adverse effects of global climate change and the environmental crisis in the Aral Sea basin.
-Promoting ecological progress in conducting investment and trade; increasing cooperation in conserving the eco-environment, protecting biodiversity, and tackling climate change.
+Annex: Uzbekistan's Development Priorities and BRI Cooperation Priorities Uzbekistan's Development Priorities BRI Cooperation Priorities Science Support for scientific and innovative activities.
+Increasing cooperation in science and technology, establishing joint labs (or research centers) and international technology transfer centers, promoting sci-tech personnel exchanges, cooperating in tackling key sci-tech problems, and working together to improve sci-tech innovation capability.
+Encouraging think tanks in the countries along the Belt and Road environmental crisis in the Aral Sea basin.